T-Mobile US: cellular IoT device certification and DICE

 Section titled “Project sequencing, the right timing”The recommended order for a cellular product targeting T-Mobile US:

-- Module design phase: pick a T-Mobile pre-approved module, validate n71 and n41 support, choose an SGP.22/SGP.32-conformant LPA.
+- Module design phase: pick a T-Mobile certified module, validate n71 and n41 support, plan IPv4/IPv6 dual stack.

-- Antenna design phase: size the antenna for 600 MHz (n71/B71) without degrading 2.5 GHz (n41); this is one of the harder RF trade-offs in compact IoT.
+- Antenna design phase: size the antenna for 600 MHz (n71/B71) without degrading 2.5 GHz (n41), with the TRP/TIS criteria in mind.
+This is one of the harder RF trade-offs in compact IoT.

 - PTCRB phase: Modular then End-Product submission, EPC granted.

-- T-Mobile LTS phase: network and/or IoT lab campaign, firmware iterations as needed.
+- T-Mobile certification phase: DICE intake, Compliance Checks, Validation Lab campaign, firmware iterations as needed.

-- Commercial launch and monitoring of T-Mobile IoT developer bulletins (test plan changes, new bands, slice evolution).
+- Commercial launch and monitoring of T-Mobile requirement changes (bands, sunsets, new technologies).

 For the global EU + US sequence including CE/RED, see EU + US dual certification.